-There are health and medical centers that have a nutrition expert that specializes in gastrointestinal issues.
+There are health and medical centers that have nutrition expert that specializes in gastrointestinal issues.

-Your dietitian may recommend you doing a short-term elimination diet by excluding specific categories of foods that may have caused a reaction.
+Your dietitian may recommend you do a short-term elimination diet by excluding specific categories of foods that may have caused a reaction.

-After such foods were banned in a diet, it is carefully reintroduced to find out what causes those food-related symptoms you experience.
+After such foods were banned from a diet, it is carefully reintroduced to find out what causes those food-related symptoms you experience.

 From there, the dietitian can prescribe a suitable diet for you.

 The idea of pushing for a lectin-free diet may sound promising for your health.

 But studies about its health benefits are still unclear and limited to a small population.

 Further human studies should be conducted in a more immense scope or population to prove its full potential to cure certain conditions.

 As far as large population studies claim, foods that contain lectins such as legumes, whole grains, and nuts.

 These are linked to lower rates of cardiovascular disease and type 2 diabetes.